Kcraft059/Kcraft059/README.md

 After I made a config, I saw the world which was openned to me through this package manager, unlimited package access, unlimited tries of anything...</br>
 At this point a new thing went into the equation, I developped the idea of making a website, I later got a new laptop (my M3 Mac Book Air).  </br>
 </br>
 I saw this as an opportunity to turn my old macmini into a server running NixOS.
 I then made a config, to make a full on home-server with a simple LEMP stack to host my website.
 In the months following I started to get into code, I started little, with just making some random features, html and css formating etc... but then I started to get into real considerations when I started implementation of a user system, I discovered object oriented programming while doing so, this ended up being a full on framework with identification sytem & database entries.
-Saddly, I did not implement a front-end yet XD.</br>
+Saddly, I haven't not implemented a front-end yet XD.</br>

 ```php
 <?php